Need to power up your self-hosted WordPress site?

 The Jetpack plugin includes a huge variety of modules that add various features to your site.
 You can choose to activate only the modules you’ll actually use.

 Certain modules are activated by default.
-But you can navigate to Jetpack » Settings after installing and activating the plugin to decide whether or not you’d like to keep the default featured turned on or not.
+But after installing and activating the plugin, you can navigate to Jetpack » Settings to decide whether to keep the default feature turned on.

 Just click the blue slider next to the module you’d like to activate or deactivate, and click the area to configure any available settings.